 Oh, eggplant, you voluptuous vegetable.
-Short, long, round, narrow, and of course, the classically big-bottomed, you come in so many shapes.
+Short, long, round, narrow, and, of course, the classically big-bottomed — you come in so many shapes.
 But you also come in so many colors.
-Some eggplants are deep and aubergine, a purple so dark it’s black like a Sicilian man’s eyes, beckoning me.
+Some eggplants are deep and aubergine.
 Some are playfully striated like a tiger cub.
 Oh, eggplant, you shape-shifter, you color-spectrum challenger, you world-traveller, you meal-maker, you.
 Do I love eggplant?
 Yes, indeed.

 Now, eggplants are all lovely to look at and lovely to behold, but cooking them is when they get to truly show their stuff.
 From this true lover of eggplant, here are five ways to help you fall in love with it this season.

 1. Salt it first and thank me later.

 I am an eggplant-salter.
 I slice eggplant, remove the skin, and place it in a single layer on cooling racks set over a rimmed baking sheet and coat it with salt.
 I allow it to sit for about 15 minutes until the liquid comes out, then I wash them off and pat them dry very well with paper towels.
 The idea of salting is to draw out any bitterness.
 I am told that eggplants are now bred to have no bitterness, but I have still, recently, had some that are.
 Life may have bitter edges, but I don't want that in my eggplant.
 Think of salting as insurance that your dish with be delicious every single time.